 Light in the winter can also be tricky.
 They need as much light as possible, especially in warm rooms, or they can stretch.
 Cooler winter temperatures inside is good, especially where light isn’t adequate.
 It is a very tricky time of the year for sure and one I haven’t mastered yet here in Missouri.
 The mansion in Mississippi has several sunrooms, so the light was never a real issue.
 Cactus give fewer problems but some succulents, like Echeveria, can stretch (etiolate) and get all out of shape.
 Then you need to regrow them.
 Well, some plants need that anyway from time to time.

 Water in the warmer months is easy.
 Water thoroughly as with the other plants but let them dry between watering.
 They get plenty when it rains and as long as the pots drain fast, there is no problem.
 Then when the rain stops and the temps get warm, water them when they get dry, preferably in the late afternoon after the sun has passed over them and they are in the shade… I would never recommend watering cactus and succulents in the sun or even in the morning before the sun gets to them… Plants need to be dry when they are in the sun or their leaves can scald.
-Plants that grow in rosettes can boil if water is sitting in the rosettes.
+Aloe can boil if water is sitting in the rosettes when they are in full sun in the summer.
 I know, because I boiled my Aloe x ‘Wunderkind’ because I watered one morning instead of in the late afternoon.
 I never did that before and never again.

 During the winter you need to not to water your succulents unless they are shriveling and screaming.
 Then give them just a little even though you might think they need to soak, but even then not very often.
 That is NOT a good idea in the winter.
 Some growers prefer to just mist them instead of watering the soil.
 I have done this and it seems to work pretty well.
 Some succulents with larger leaves like Kalanchoe, for example, will start wrinkling when they need a little water.